mgulyas42/NASsible/README.md

 - Install docker
 ### Media
 - Calibre
+- Jellyfin
+- Jackett
+- Photoprism
+- Radarr
 ### Utilities & Network
 - Adguard (⚠ it's using port 80, 443, 53 ports what can conflict with nginx, traefix.
 Highly recommended to run this on different device or VM)
+- Duplicati (for backups)
+- Nextcloud
+- Transmission
+- Traefik (using self signed cert yet)

 ## Setup
+FYI not tested for a while.
 You must install the requirements

 ```
 ansible-galaxy install -r requirements.yml